microcks/microcks.io/content/documentation/using/grpc.md

 In order to be correctly imported and understood by Microcks, your gRPC and Postman files should follow a little set of reasonable conventions and best practices.

 * As of today Microcks only supports `proto3` syntax as it is now the default and encouraged version from gRPC community,
-* gRPC does not has the notion of Service version.
+* gRPC doesn't have the notion of Service version.
 In Microcks, this notion is critical and we will use the package information in `Protofile` to compute a version.

     * For package name containing containing more than 2 paths levels, we'll extract the last one as being the version.
 So `package io.github.microcks.grpc.hello.v1;` will produce version `v1`
     * We'll keep unchanged simplest package named, so `package com.acme;` will produce version `com.acme` that is not very unique 😞.